 - Lac de Gras (diamond mines) to the NWT/Nunavut border

-- The Slave Geological Province (SGP) has significant untapped mineral potential including several defined large base metal deposits (e.g. IZOK – 15 million tonnes and Hackett River - 82 million tonnes) and hundreds of base metal and gold showings (372 along current proposed route alone).
+- The Slave Geological Province (SGP) has significant untapped mineral potential including several defined large base metal deposits and gold showings (350-plus along current proposed route).

 - However, lack of infrastructure is consistently cited as a major impediment to exploration and development in the region.
 In a 2016 study of relative mining costs, Schodde determined that costs for mining projects are 40% to 170% higher in the NWT than in southern regions of Canada.
-The NWT and NU Chamber of Mines (2018) suggests that capital expenditures can be 2.5 times higher in the north and that exploration expenditures can be 6 times higher.
+The NWT and Nunavut Chamber of Mines (2018) suggests that capital expenditures can be 2.5 times higher in the North and that exploration expenditures can be six times higher.

 - Strategic investments in infrastructure – road, energy and communications – would lower the costs for exploration and development, and provide new opportunities for mines that have significant operational requirements for infrastructure.

-- The SGP Corridor would open up access for development of small base metal and gold deposits such as those in the Cameron River Beaulieu River Greenstone belt (e.g. Sunrise deposit 4 million tonnes) along with large, lower grade gold deposits (e.g. Courageous Lake – over $15 billion in situ resources).
+- The Slave Geological Province Corridor would open up access for development of small base metal and gold deposits such as those in the Cameron River, Beaulieu River and Greenstone belt.